spenserblack/actions-set-output/README.md

 [![CI](https://github.com/spenserblack/actions-set-output/actions/workflows/ci.yml/badge.svg)](https://github.com/spenserblack/actions-set-output/actions/workflows/ci.yml)

+:warning: It is probably best to use the `::set-output` workflow command instead of using this action.

 I always forget how to set output in steps, so this is a helper action for setting outputs.
 There's probably several actions like this already.